preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/teams-appgenerator-612/index.rst

 1. Add a title for the app.
 2. Add a description.
-3. Add the home url.
+3. Add the home URL.
 4. click GENERATE.

 The app is created and downloaded as a zip to your Download library.